gdoumenc/coworks/docs/index.rst

 Using and derived from `Chalice <https://github.com/aws/chalice>`_ and ideas from `Flask-Classy <https://github.com/apiguy/flask-classy/>`_.

-What does microservice means in coworks?
+What does microservice means in CoWorks?
 ****************************************

 In short, the microservice architectural style is an approach to developing a single application as a suite of small services,